Skip to main content

 Supporting a local economy means spending your traveler’s money so that it benefits the local economy rather than non-local corporate-like businesses (hotels or retail chains) or corrupt government businesses like Myanmar’s Junta Military-owned hotels, travel agencies etc.

 Eco-friendly means practices having little or no damaging effect on the environment, or better yet, improving Earth.
-SITs are in a Catch-22 dilemma.
-OTOH, flying carbon-spewing jet aircraft, BUT yet, STILL, can seek to mitigate our negative environmental impacts.
+Independent solo traveler's are in Catch-22 dilemma.
+OOH, flying carbon-spewing jet aircraft, yet, OTOH, sensitive enough to seek to mitigate our negative environmental impacts. (bike riding to Thailand temples.)

-SIT travelers, while unlikely to alter a culture’s practices, can subtly do what is right.
-Japanese carry their litter back home.
+Independent solo travelers, while unlikely to alter a culture’s practices, can subtly do what is right.
+E.g. : Japanese carry their litter back home.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Some want full-on luxury in SIT mode, others seek the least expensive dorm bed while I am somewhere in between, but intentionally tending to ‘low end.’ because, IMO, the more you spend, the farther away you get from the culture’s walking or tuk-tuk experience.
+Some want full-on luxury in solo traveler's mode, others seek the least expensive dorm bed.
+I am somewhere in between, intentionally tending to ‘low end.’ because, IMO, the more you spend, the farther away you get from the culture’s walking or tuk-tuk experience.

 OTOH, being the hypocrite I am, I rode China & India’s 4th Class ‘hard seat’ once for experience, but thereafter my bony butt wanted padding of 2nd or 1st class seat.
 Same with long-distance bus rides: 1st class seat definitely most comfortably sleep-worthy.